nkrusch/awesome-research-guides/readme.md

 ---

-Although the list is already substantial, it can always be improved by [contributing](.github/contributing.md).
+Although the list is already substantial, it can always be improved by contributing.
+Start by reviewing the [contribution guidelines](.github/contributing.md), then make a pull request.